Find out more about volunteering with Inspiring the Future:

 Will school alumni networks be involved?

 When creating their profiles, volunteers can select their old school/college from a search list if they are interested in being approached about going back there to undertake an Inspiring the Future activity.
-As part of our second wave of technological improvements, teachers will be able to search and invite volunteers into their old school/college.
+Teachers can then search for ‘former students’ to invite them in.

 How will we reach all regions?
 Especially rural areas where there are few employers?